โ† Back to Blog

 • Total EV %

-• Recommended units (Kelly-sized at the boosted price when a boost is active)
+• Recommended units (Kelly-sized at the adjusted price when a boost or risk-free promo is active)

 • Individual leg details โ€” player, market, side, line, and the game